vdaas/vald/docs/overview/component/mirror-gateway.md

 When two Vald clusters contain Vald Mirror Gateways, Vald Mirror Gateways can send the request to each other by applying `ValdMirrorTarget`.

-For more information about `ValdMirrorTarget` configuration, please refer to [Custom Resource Configuration](https://vald.vdaas.org/docs/user-guides/mirroring-configuration/).
+For more information about `ValdMirrorTarget` configuration, please refer to [Custom Resource Configuration](../../user-guides/mirroring-configuration.md).

 ### Request forwarding

 <img src="../../../assets/docs/overview/component/mirror-gateway/request-forwarding.png">

-The Vald Mirror Gateway forwards the incoming user request ([Insert](https://vald.vdaas.org/docs/api/insert/) / [Upsert](https://vald.vdaas.org/docs/api/upsert/) / [Update](https://vald.vdaas.org/docs/api/update/) / [Remove](https://vald.vdaas.org/docs/api/remove/)) to other Vald Mirror Gateways.
+The Vald Mirror Gateway forwards the incoming user request ([Insert](../../api/insert.md) / [Upsert](../../api/upsert.md) / [Update](../../api/update.md) / [Remove](../../api/remove.md)) to other Vald Mirror Gateways.
 Then, while forwarding the user request, the Vald Mirror Gateway bypasses the incoming user request to Vald LB Gateway in its own cluster.

-On the other hand, if the incoming user request is an [Object API](https://vald.vdaas.org/docs/api/object/) or [Search API](https://vald.vdaas.org/docs/api/search/), it is bypassed to only a Vald LB Gateway in its own cluster without forwarding it to other Vald Mirror Gateways.
+On the other hand, if the incoming user request is an [Object API](../../api/object.md) or [Search API](../../api/search.md), it is bypassed to only a Vald LB Gateway in its own cluster without forwarding it to other Vald Mirror Gateways.

-### Automatic rollback on failure
+### Continuous processing on failure

 The request may fail at the forwarding destination or the bypass destination.

-If some requests fail, the vector data will not be consistent across Vald clusters.

-To keep index state consistency, the Vald Mirror Gateway will send the rollback request for the failed request.
-After the rollback request succeeds, the index state will be the same as before requesting.

-The following is the list of rollback types.
+If some of the requests fails, the processing continues based on their status code.

+Here's an overview of how the Mirror Gateway handles failures for each type of request.

+For more information about status code, please refer to [Mirror Gateway Troubleshooting](../../troubleshooting/mirror-gateway.md).

 - Insert Request

-  - Rollback Condition/Trigger
-    - Status code other than `ALREADY_EXISTS` exists
-  - Rollback request to the successful request
-    - REMOVE request
-- Remove Request
-  - Rollback Condition/Trigger
-    - Status code other than `NOT_FOUND` exists
-  - Rollback request to the successful request
-    - UPSERT Request with old vector
+  - If the target host returns a status code of `ALREADY_EXISTS`, the Update request is sent to this host.
+  - If the target host returns a status code other than `OK`, `ALREADY_EXISTS`, the Mirror Gateway returns that status code without continuous processing.
+  - If all target hosts return a status code `ALREADY_EXISTS`, the Mirror Gateway returns `ALREADY_EXISTS`.
+  - If all target hosts return a status code `OK` or `ALREADY_EXISTS`, the Mirror Gateway returns `OK`.

 - Update Request

-  - Rollback Condition/Trigger
-    - Status code other than `ALREADY_EXISTS` exists
-  - Rollback request to the successful request
-    - REMOVE Request if there is no old vector data
-    - UPDATE Request if there is old vector data
+  - If the target host returns a status code `NOT_FOUND`, the Insert request is sent to this host.
+  - If the target host returns a status code other than `OK`, `ALREADY_EXISTS`, the Mirror Gateway returns that status code without continuous processing.
+  - If all target hosts return a status code `ALREADY_EXISTS`, the Mirror Gateway returns `ALREADY_EXISTS`.
+  - If all target hosts return a status code `OK` or `ALREADY_EXISTS`, the Mirror Gateway returns `OK`.

 - Upsert Request

-  - Rollback Condition/Trigger
-    - Status code other than `ALREADY_EXISTS` exists
-  - Rollback request to the successful request
-    - REMOVE Request if there is no old vector data
+  - If all target hosts return a status code `ALREADY_EXISTS`, the Mirror Gateway returns `ALREADY_EXISTS`.
+  - If the target host returns a status code other than `OK` or `ALREADY_EXISTS`, the Mirror Gateway returns that status code without continuous processing.
+  - If all target hosts return a status code `OK` or `ALREADY_EXISTS`, the Mirror Gateway returns `OK`.

-    - UPDATE Request if there is old vector data
+- Remove/RemoveByTimestamp Request

+  - If all target hosts return a status code `NOT_FOUND`, the Mirror Gateway returns `NOT_FOUND`.
+  - If the target host returns a status code other than `OK` or `NOT_FOUND`, the Mirror Gateway returns that status code without continuous processing.
+  - If all target hosts return a status code `OK` or `NOT_FOUND`, the Mirror Gateway returns `OK`.